Past Catalyse Event

 The usual pathway for training as a CAT supervisor is that you are:

-• an accredited CAT Practitioner or a CAT Psychotherapist
+- an accredited CAT Practitioner or a CAT Psychotherapist

-• a current member of ACAT
+- a current member of ACAT

-• You have completed (or are working towards) 16 CAT cases under supervision, including 8 CAT practitioner training cases and 8 cases completed following training.
+- You have completed (or are working towards) 16 CAT cases under supervision, including 8 CAT practitioner training cases and 8 cases completed following training.
 These cases will normally have been seen within the three years prior to application for Supervisor Training.

-• You have prior experience of offering clinical supervision (this may be sufficient to fulfil Module 1 requirements)
+- You have prior experience of offering clinical supervision (this may be sufficient to fulfil Module 1 requirements)

 For ease, you can download the most up-to-date summary of requirements for ACAT’s Modular Supervisor Training here.

-What does the two-day training include?
+What did the two-day training include?

-The training focusses on:
+The training focussed on:

-• key aspects of supervision
+- key aspects of supervision

-• building a supervisory alliance
+- building a supervisory alliance

-• use of self
+- use of self

-• parallel process
+- parallel process

-• working with process in the room
+- working with process in the room

-• supervision of development of CAT tools
+- supervision of development of CAT tools

-• dynamics in supervision groups
+- dynamics in supervision groups

-• enactments and ruptures in supervision, and
+- enactments and ruptures in supervision, and

-• ethical issues
+- ethical issues

 This course concludes with a follow-up reflective group to build on the learning and internalisation of the relational supervision skills.
-Participants will collectively agree a date for this.
+Participants collectively agree a date for this.

-Who is the workshop for?
+Who was the workshop for?

-• CAT practitioners, or those nearing completion of practitioner training
+- CAT practitioners, or those nearing completion of practitioner training

-• Those considering, or working towards completion of, training to become an ACAT-accredited supervisor
+- Those considering, or working towards completion of, training to become an ACAT-accredited supervisor

-• Experienced CAT supervisors wishing to refine their skills and practice
+- Experienced CAT supervisors wishing to refine their skills and practice

 Please note that any CAT work that is used as part of an ACAT accredited training needs to have been completed whilst you are an ACAT member as this indicates abiding by ACAT ethics and CPD policies.
 This applies to the work conducted as entry to apply (e.g. the additional eight cases).
 Attendance at this workshop will only support progression through the CAT supervisor training pathway if you are an ACAT member.
 You can apply to rejoin ACAT if you are no longer a member.